ClassEuclid/eXifMarksTheSpot/README.md

 # eXifMarksTheSpot

-**eXifMarksTheSpot** is a digital forensics tool designed to extract and visualize geolocation and metadata from image files.
+**eXifMarksTheSpot** is a tool designed to extract and visualize geolocation and metadata from image files.
 It scans a folder of JPEG images, retrieves GPS coordinates from EXIF metadata (if available), computes MD5 file hashes, and generates:

 - An interactive HTML report
 - A KML file for mapping in tools like Google Earth